minelia-mc/.github/profile/README.md

 - Dedicated and friendly staff members 🗿

 ## Getting Started
 To get started, you can join our server at `fr.minelia.com` and start playing right away!
-You can also join our Discord at `https://discord.gg/y3wxz9XFY4` to discuss any ideas or suggestions you may have.
+You can also join our [Discord](`https://discord.gg/y3wxz9XFY4`) to discuss any ideas or suggestions you may have.

 ## Thank you
 We want to thank all of our players for their continued support and dedication to the server.
 Without you, Minemia would not be possible!